Coaching & Developing Sport

 You will also focus on first aid, prevention of sports injuries and rehabilitation following injuries, which are all critical factors when working in a professional sporting environment.
 As well as this, the course includes a work experience placement, where you’ll develop your coaching abilities in a real working environment.

 Applicants should have two relevant Higher qualifications at grade C or above.
+Physical Education, ICT, Maths, Biology, Chemistry or English would be considered relevant subjects.

 For those returning to education, life skills and experience in the workplace may allow entry subject to availability.
 Please note that in this case, evidence of an ability to cope with the academic level of the course would be required.